The 2023 VSC submission period is now closed. Stay tuned for updates and information on next year’s competition.

 NOTES TO WRITERS

 Why is it important that you put your screenplay in an accepted screenplay format?
 Because it will give your script the best possible chance of being received favorably by the judges who are accustomed to reading and evaluating professional level work.
 Samples of accepted formats are available on the internet and in books about screenwriting.
 If you are unsure about an acceptable format, you may want to check some of the resources listed below.
 We cannot emphasize enough how important proper format is in getting your screenplay moved forward in the competition.
+If you do not edit your work or attempt proper formatting, the judge can determine it unfit for submission and you may not get an evaluation.

 It is also extremely important to check your screenplay carefully for typographical or other kinds of errors, as well as missing pages.
 In the view of most judges, sloppy work can make the difference between a winning and a non-winning screenplay.